cmmdmx/palstek/README.md

 ---

+## static

+### reset.css

+This lightweight reset.css can be imported at first in every project to do some helpful normalizings to your project's styling.

 # Future Plans

 - Include the possibility to only install single functions instead of the whole package, like `npm i palstek/resolveClassNames`.